 Illinois State University earns national recognition for advancing science and creativity, student access and earnings

-Illinois State University recently was named one of only 27 institutions nationwide to earn both Research 2 (R2) and Opportunity Colleges and Universities (OCU) designation in the newly released influential models by the Carnegie Classification of Institutions of Higher Education, which recognizes campuses that foster student success and research.
+Illinois State University recently was named one of only 27 institutions nationwide to earn both Research 2 (R2) and Opportunity Colleges and Universities (OCU) designations in the newly released influential models by the Carnegie Classification of Institutions of Higher Education, which recognizes campuses that foster student success and research.
 The University was one of only five in the Midwest to receive both recognitions.

 “The designations recognize Illinois State’s ability to deliver significant returns on investment for our diverse student community,” said Dr. Ani Yazedjian, vice president for Academic Affairs and provost.
 “Additionally, our faculty put into action our institutional commitment to individualized attention by engaging students – from baccalaureate to doctoral candidates – in an amazing array of research and creative activities across academic disciplines.”